mak448a/build-ios/README.md

-# Build a Godot Project without Mac!
+# Build a Godot Project for iOS without Mac!

 Tools to develop apps for iOS without a Mac with Godot Engine!